All I Want for Christmas Is You: Music videos

 The first, primary video for the song was shot in the style of a home movie using Super 8 film; it was directed and filmed by Carey during the Christmas season of 1993.
 The video begins with Carey decorating a Christmas tree with holiday ornaments and frolicking through a snowy mountainside.
 Outdoor scenes were shot at the Fairy Tale Forest in New Jersey, where Carey's then-husband Tommy Mottola made a cameo appearance as Santa Claus.
-It continues with scenes of Carey getting ready for her album cover photo shoot and spending time with her dog Jack.
+It continues with scenes of Carey preparing for the Christmas season of 1994, getting ready for her album cover photo shoot and spending time with her dog Jack.
 It concludes with Santa Claus leaving Carey with a bag of presents and waving goodbye.
-It has more than 713 million views on YouTube as of December 2021.
-In the song's alternate video, inspired by The Ronettes, Carey dances in a 1960s-influenced studio surrounded by go–go dancers.
+In the song's alternate video, inspired by the Ronettes, Carey dances in a 1960s-influenced studio surrounded by go–go dancers.
 For a 1960s look, the video was filmed in black and white, with Carey in white boots and teased up hair.
 This video was also directed by Carey.
 There are two edits to this version of the video.

-In 2019, along with the release of the deluxe 25th-anniversary edition of her album Merry Christmas, she released two new music videos for the song.
-The first featured unreleased footage of the first primary video.
-The second, directed by Joseph Kahn was a "revamped" version entitled the "Make My Wish Come True Edition" with new scenes of Carey in 2019.
+In 2019, along with the release of the deluxe 25th-anniversary edition of Merry Christmas, Carey released two new music videos for the song.
+The first featured unreleased footage of the original video.
+The second, directed by Joseph Kahn, was a "revamped" version titled "Make My Wish Come True Edition", with new scenes of Carey in 2019.
+In this video, Carey, now 50, is seen lip-syncing to her 25-year-old voice from 1994.
 A montage of celebrities lip-syncing the song was also released on Carey's Vevo channel that same year.
 Some celebrities featured in the video include Ryan Reynolds, Kim Kardashian, and James Corden.

 Lawsuit

 On June 3, 2022, songwriter Andy Stone from Vince Vance & the Valiants filed a copyright lawsuit against Carey, alleging that she "exploited" and made "undeserved profits" off his song, "All I Want for Christmas Is You", which was written five years prior to Carey's version.
-However, on November 2, 2022, Stone dropped his lawsuit.
+Despite sharing the same title, the two songs were musically different.
+On November 2, 2022, Stone dropped his lawsuit, but in November 2023, the lawsuit was refiled.
+The case was moved to California from Louisiana.
+In March 2025, Carey won the lawsuit in Los Angeles.
+Andy Stone and Troy Powers were ordered to pay part of Carey's attorneys’ fees, as some of their filings contained a "litany of irrelevant and unsupported factual assertions."